Dosenpfand/flask-htmx-bootstrap-example/README.md

     ```
 4. Open in your browser: http://localhost:5000

+## Live Demo
+A live version can be reached at https://sad.bz

 ## Deploy
 ```application.service``` and ```wsgi.py``` can be used to deploy the application using Gunicorn.
 To use nginx as a proxy the following config snippet can be used inside a ```server``` section.